SMT-COMP/smt-comp.github.io/_benchmarks/QF_S.md

   n_excluded: 0
   status: competitive
 ---
-Single Query Track track participated only by CVC4.
+*Single Query Track* participated only by CVC4.

-Unsat Core Track track participated only by CVC4.
+*Unsat Core Track* participated only by CVC4.